 Step 2: Truth Time

-Now that step 1 is complete you need to answer some simple questions based on your answers from step one.
-You won’t be able to answer these questions until you’ve done step one.
+Now that step 1 is complete you need to answer some simple questions for step 2 based on your answers from step 1.
+You won’t be able to answer these questions until you’ve done step 1.

-Here is three questions I want you to ask yourself when you are thinking about the answers you just gave to step one.
-This is step two in the mini-workbook.
+Here are three questions I want you to ask yourself when you are thinking about the answers you just gave in step one.
+(If you are following along in the mini-workbook, this is step 2).
 Remember, keeping the work together in one place – the workbook – gives you the best chance to taking action after you complete the four steps.

 1. When you identified your current clients and your current centers of influence who refer you, were you surprised by who was on the list?
 And who wasn’t?

-When you thought about who the clients are, and who the COIs are, that refer you, did anything catch you by surprise?
+When you thought about who the referring clients are, and who the referring COIs are, did anything catch you by surprise?
 And it may not have been who was on the list, but who wasn’t on the list.
 That’s an important one to pay attention to.
 A lot of times we go off of anecdotal evidence.
 We just remember the last three referrals we received and who sent them.
 Or we just think a particular person gives us a lot of referrals because one time they did refers us and we made that bigger in our minds.
 But when we start looking at the data, we realize our anecdotal evidence is not clear evidence in terms of what the data is actually showing us.
-That’s why we go through step number one in this 4-step process to increase the number of referral sources.
+That’s why we go through step 1 in this 4-step process.

 2. What can you do to make better connections and strengthen the relationships with those who are your current referral sources?